Getting a Library Card

 For information on borrowing items, please visit the Borrowing Materials page.

-- We offer six public computers for patron use plus an Apple Macintosh laptop.
+- We offer eight public computers for patron use plus MacBooks, Chromebooks, and Dell laptops.
 You may also use your own device and connect to our WiFi network under “LibraryPublic.”
 No password is required.
 Both wireless access and library computers use a public network.
 Data may be vulnerable to access by others.
 Working with confidential material on any public network is risky.
 Please check in with the front desk when using any library computer so that we may know when the computers are in use as well as keep accurate statistics.
 We will ask for a license or some form of identification to use the laptop or other portable electronic device, if we have one available.

 - Patrons can print from all computers.
 Copies are 10 cents for black and white copies and 50 cents for color copies.
 Please pay at the front desk.
 Patrons may also scan items from our copy/scan machine.
 We are happy to show you how.